Metro Lifestyle Interview

 Illustration project commissioned by Auris Tech, for the illustration of the ebook “Bruises” by Penny Scott.
 This book is part of a series with many other books featured in their app Fonetti, an ipad application designed to aid children with literacy issues, focused on improving reading, enunciation and spelling.
 As I had the joy of working with them in the past, I took in on illustrating this new issue with much excitement and eagerness.

 Earlier in September 2019 I had the incredible opportunity to be invited to work as a creative consultant and also assist the designers in the Creative Team of Tedx Coventry, for the year 2020.
-It had always been a dream of mine to participate in Ted Talks as a creative in some way, so when the Tedx approached me to be a part of the production team for the next year’s event I was over the moon and couldn’t believe the sudden turn or events.
+It had always been a dream of mine to participate in Ted Talks as a creative in some way (as a speaker or member of the organisation team) so when the Tedx approached me to be a part of the production team for the next year’s event I was over the moon and couldn’t believe the sudden turn or events.
 I was placed in the Creative Team to work on various stages of the brand design.

 Around January 2020 I was approached by the company Auris Tech for a commissioned illustration of the ebook “Seals on Land” by Karolina Ros Olafsdottir.
 Auris Tech is a company that specialises in voice recognition softwares, in the development and deployment of ASR (Adaptative Spectral Reconnaissance) and recently have created a program in partnership with the University of Edinburgh’s School of Informatics, that recognises children’s read speech.
 This program was turned into the app Fonetti that serves the purpose of aiding children with literacy issues, focused on improving reading, enunciation and spelling.